elixir-lang/elixir/README.md

 This introduction borrowed its guidelines from [Learn You Some Erlang](http://learnyousomeerlang.com/), a great resource to learn Erlang which will be referenced several times during this introduction.

+## Some notation

+Comments in Elixir are, as in Erlang, done with %.

+    % This is a commented line

+Throughout this introduction, `% =>` represents the result of an expression:

+    1 + 1 % => 2

 ## Basic Types

 ### Numbers